-These webpages have successfully been used by people to self file and represent themselves in Probate Court for conservatorship of their intellectual disabled child.
-There were no problems.
-The court appearance took 15 minutes.
+These webpages have successfully been used by many people to self file and represent themselves in Probate Court for conservatorship of their intellectual disabled child.
+There have been no reported problems.
+The court appearance took about 15 minutes.

 General Instructions for Conservatorship Form Webpages (linked below under “Timeline for Form Filling”)The example filled out forms and instructions are filled out for parent(s) filing for conservatorship of their child with disabilities when they reach the age of 18 years old and in this case autism and mental retardation.
 There will be slight variations in how you fill out the forms if you are a grandparent, sibling, guardian, or other person.
 The variations will be easy to change depending on your circumstances.

 The forms are filled out with what is required in a typical scenario.
 Each link below will take you to a webpage with an image of each page of the form as it should be filled out with notes below each page that explain or take special notice of aspects of the form page.
 There will be a link to a pdf of the form already filled out like the example and a blank of the form.
 The forms are fillable fields that can be changed, so if you use the example you can delete the example name and address and use the one you want or make changes for your particular situation.

 On each page of each form is a heading that needs to be filled out by you.
 The information filled out on the first page should automatically transfer to the appropriate boxes on each heading of each page through that form.
 Each form will require you to fill out the initial heading.